Skip to page content

 Active mums

-Gentle exercise classes lead by physical trainers are being set up around Gloucestershire.
+Gentle exercise classes led by physical trainers are being set up around Gloucestershire.
 They are aimed at people who have recently had a baby.
-Would you like a gradual introduction to moving more and building physical activity into your life, as well as connecting with others in your local community!
+Would you like a gradual introduction to moving more and building physical activity into your life, as well as connecting with others in your local community?
+If so, click on the link below.

 https://wecanmove.net/join-in/health/active-mums